Jorge-de-la-Flor/Jorge-de-la-Flor/README.md

 ## 🔬 Robotics & Systems Labs

-These repositories explore fundamental engineering concepts commonly used in robotics and cyber-physical systems:
+These repositories explore fundamental engineering concepts commonly used in robotics and cyber-physical systems.

+They focus on **core engineering ideas** rather than large production frameworks, illustrating the principles behind sensing, estimation, control, and distributed machine behaviour.

+### Core concepts explored

 - **Perception and probabilistic sensing**
 - **Bayesian estimation and sensor fusion**